-Being bereaved by suicide more than *2 years previously is a requirement if you would like to work on our helpline, email support or be a group leader.
-However, if you would like to support a group leader, fundraise or get involved through one of the back office opportunities that occasionally arise, you can do this even if you have not been personally affected by suicide.
+Being bereaved by suicide more than *2 years previously is a requirement if you would like to work on our helpline, email support or be a group facilitator.
+However, if you would like to support a group, fundraise or raise awareness, you can do this even if you have not been personally impacted by suicide loss.

 How much time will it take?

-If you work on the helpline, you will have prearranged shifts, each is 4 hours long.
-How many you sign up for will determine how much time you give.
+If you work on the helpline, you will have prearranged shifts, each is between 30 minutes and 4 hours long.
+How much time you can spare will determine how much time you give.
 This is similar with email – though the number of emails and their complexity will determine how long it takes.

 Some volunteers also choose to get more heavily involved in local activity such as publicity and education, as well as running a service, which can increase the time required.

 For all roles, you should think about the fact that it can be emotionally demanding work and factor in the need for your own time and space.

 There isn’t a group near me – can I start one?

 If you are interested in opening a new group, you will need to form a team of three facilitators (national office can support you in finding other volunteers in your area) and all facilitators must have been bereaved by suicide for 2 years or more.
 We can offer you advice about attracting new volunteers, setting up and publicising new groups.
 If you don’t feel that this is for you, then consider supporting our helpline or email services or you could support us through publicity and fundraising.

 Do I have to be a trained counsellor?